Ascoor/askar-website-blueprint/docs/custom-loaders.md

 # Custom Loader Components

-This project includes two new React components for more imaginative loading states.
+This project includes several React components for more imaginative loading states.

 ## MatrixLoader